Adjunct Professor of Law

 Mr. Comizio is a member of the Governing Committee of the U.S. Conference on Consumer Finance Law, the Board of Advisors of the University of North Carolina Law School Center for Banking and Finance, the Advisory Board of the George Washington Law School Center for Law Economics and Finance, the board of editors of Privacy & Data Security Law Journal, and the Law Partner Advisory Board of Thomson Reuters.
 He is also the former chairman of the Trusts and Investments Subcommittee of the American Bar Association’s Banking Law Committee.

-Mr. Comizio has written numerous articles analyzing current issues in financial services regulation, and is contributing author of three books on financial services matters.
-Mr. Comizio has been an adjunct professor of banking law since 1992 at the Washington College of Law, American University, teaching courses on banking law, international banking law and regulation of financial institutions and U.S. business associations.
+Mr. Comizio has been an adjunct professor of banking law since 1992 at the Washington College of Law, American University, teaching courses on banking law, international banking law, regulation of financial institutions and U.S. business associations.

 Degrees & Universities